Lincoln Financial life insurance review 2020

 Lincoln Financial collects your personal information in order to respond to requests, service your account and offer tailored products and services.
 Your info is not sold to or shared with non-affiliated third parties who may want to sell you their products.

 To safeguard your data, Lincoln Financial takes precautions including password protection, encryption, SSL, firewalls and internal restrictions on who can access your information.

 How do I sign up?

 You can’t sign up for a policy online; you must go through a financial advisor.
-But you can use Lincoln Financial’s advisor location tool to find a Lincoln Financial advisor in your area.
+To find one near you, use the search tool on Lincoln Financial’s website.

 More about Lincoln Financial

 Lincoln Financial’s name and image are inspired by Abraham Lincoln’s values of honesty and reliability.
 In addition to life insurance, Lincoln Financial offers a wide range of plans and services: